chiragjangra35/chiragjangra35/README.md

-👋 Hi, I’m @chiragjangra35
+👋 Hi, I’m Chirag Jangra
 👀 I’m interested in data analysis, Power BI, and continuous learning in the field of data science.
 🌱 I’m currently learning advanced techniques in Power BI to enhance my data visualization skills.
 💞️ I’m looking to collaborate on data-driven projects that make a real impact.
 📫 How to reach me: chiragjangra786@gmail.com